 Warning, this section will take some time so do not expect to get everything done in 30 minutes.

 Step 5: Fixed and Variable

-- highlighter (a different colour from the highlighter used in step 3)
+- highlighter (a different color from the highlighter used in step 3)

 - statement from step 3

 Now that you know exactly what you’ve been spending and you’ve had a few tears and gasps, its time to do something about it.

 You are going to use your second highlighter to highlight all the spending that MUST be done monthly.
 These are things such as insurance and utility bills.

 Hey, while you’re at it, make a note to see if you can renegotiate those fixed expenses to make them cheaper!

 Make a note of all the fixed expenses on your sheet of printer paper.